Request A Free Estimate

 fruit fly

-We get it!
-Fruit flies really do seem to come out of nowhere.
-One second, you’re fruit-fly-free, the next second they seem to have taken over.
-If you want to get rid of fruit flies once and for all, you’ll have to get this myth out of your head.
+A big pest control myth is that fruit spawns fruit flies.
+As in, fruit flies materialize out of fruit.
+We get it, fruit flies really do seem to come out of nowhere.
+However, if you really want to get rid of fruit flies once and for all, you need to get this myth out of your head and learn the real origin of a fruit fly infestation.

 What are Fruit Flies?